MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

         | trust-krylov     | Local (Gradient-based) | Yes               | No             | No                  | Trust-region, Hessian-free                   |
         +------------------+------------------------+-------------------+----------------+---------------------+----------------------------------------------+

-For details about these algorithms, see the `minimize documentation <https://scipy.org/minimize>`_ for details.
+For details about these algorithms, see the `minimize documentation <https://scipy.org/minimize>`_.

 .. admonition:: Explanation